Andrewp2/risllm/README.md

-# Resampled Importance Sampling for Large Language Models
+# Resampled Importance Sampling is All You Need

 ## Authors
 Andrew Peterson

-## Main Idea
+## Abstract

+We present Resampled Importance Sampling for Large Language Models (RIS), a novel method to improve efficiency for test-time inference.
+Resampled Importance Sampling, a technique from the field of computer graphics, allows for massive reuse across a single Tree of Thought allowing LLMs to search deeper, discover more important lines of reasoning, and enables new forms of compositionality.

+Our experiments show that RIS significantly enhances language model's problem-sovling abilities on three benchmarks: MMLU, MATH-500, and ARC-AGI 2.
+RIS does not require any retraining or fine-tuning, and this paper comes with an open source repository with compatibility with HuggingFace Transformers.

+What if we combined Resampled Importance Sampling with Large Language Models using Tree of Thought?

 Current Large Language Models use naive versions of sampling and search where an assumption is made that different branches of the same tree of thought are completely independent.

 To make the problem apparent, consider the following mate-in-5 chess puzzle: